 The SCARF curriculum works in a holistic way to give children the knowledge, skills, attitudes and values to help them develop coping strategies, including:

-So your SCARF lessons will already be supporting children at this time of worry.
+So your SCARF lessons will already be supporting children at this time.

 In addition to this, there are resources on our website designed to help children to manage anxiety, some of which are free for all schools, whether or not they have SCARF: